ZeroLikviz/godot_plugin-neural-network/README.md

 - make more optimizations

- If you find any mistakes or misunderstandings in this documentation, please report them through GitHub issues.
+ If you find any errors or misunderstandings in this documentation or want to suggest any improvements for this plugin, please report them via GitHub issues